Micronutrient RDA Tracker

 - Iron: 18 mg

-These are commonly cited general-adult references.
-For authoritative tables and context, see the NIH Office of Dietary Supplements (ODS) and National Academies Dietary Reference Intakes (DRIs).
+These are common general-adult references.
+The NIH Office of Dietary Supplements (ODS) and the National Academies Dietary Reference Intakes (DRIs) are good places to verify the broader context if you need a more specialized target.

-- Vitamin A forms: vitamin A may be shown as retinol, beta-carotene, or “RAE” (retinol activity equivalents).
-Food databases and labels can differ, so be consistent with your source when estimating totals.
+- Vitamin A forms: Vitamin A may appear as retinol, beta-carotene, or “RAE” (retinol activity equivalents).
+Food databases and labels can differ, so stay consistent with the same source when you total a day’s intake.

 - Vitamin A: 700 mcg